Tuition Support (Scholarships)

 We are, however, developing courses for youth or members of the community of interest that will be free or have a small nominal charge only.
 To cover our costs and provide ample scholarship discounts to those who need them, the Institute does fund raising.

 How much do online courses cost?

 Note: a “senior citizen” is 65 or older; groups can have up to 10 members.
-See Study Alone or in a Group for updated details on forming a group and paying Study Group fees.
+See Study Group Benefits for more information on Study Groups.

 May I pay in installments?

-*As of June 2019 and until further notice, downpayments will not be available through Cvent.
-If you wish to register and need tuition support, submit a Tuition Support application (credit courses) or a TS2019 application (all other courses) and await further instructions.
+As of June 2019 and until further notice, if you need tuition support or an installment payment plan, first submit an online TS2019 application or WITS (2020) application and await further instructions.
 You can expect a response to your application within 48 hours.

 May I contribute to the Tuition Support (aka “scholarships”) Fund?

 Absolutely!
 See our latest appeal.
 Checks made out to “Wilmette Institute” may be mailed to us at Wilmette Institute, Bahá’í National Center, 1233 Central St., Evanston, IL 60201.
 Please specify they are for the “tuition support fund.”
 You may also contribute through the National Bahá’í Fund’s Online Contribution System.
 This is accessed through the password-protected section of the US Bahá’í website: https://www.bahai.us/community/.